The Greenfield Garden Club

 CLUB MEMBERSHIP:

 Have you remembered to renew your membership to the club for another year of activities and discounts?
 Memberships also make a thoughtful gift.
 The Greenfield Garden Club is always accepting new members.
 You do not have to live in Greenfield or be an avid gardener to join.
 Have you attended a meeting recently?
 Come and bring a friend to the next meeting!
 Memberships are $20 per person or $25 for a household.
-Please send your membership check to Club Treasurer Becky George, 91 Smith St #111, Greenfield, MA 01301.
+Please send your membership check to Club Treasurer Becky George, 91 Smith St #212, Greenfield, MA 01301.
 You will receive a membership card that you can present at select local businesses for a 10 percent discount.
 We look forward to seeing you at the next event!

-Business partners offering members a discount:
+Business partners offering members a discount when they show their membership card at check-out:

 Baystate Perennial Farm, Whately.
-10% of regularly-priced plants
+10% of regularly priced plants

 Chapley Gardens, Deerfield.
-10% off regularly-priced plants and pond supplies
+10% off regularly priced plants and pond supplies

 Floral Affairs, Greenfield.
 10% off everything.

 Greenfield Farmer's Cooperative, Greenfield.
-10% off anything garden-related.
+10% off anything garden related.

 LaSalle Florist, Whately.
-10% off regularly-priced plants.
+10% off regularly priced plants.

 Mill River Farm Market, Deerfield.
 10% off plants in Spring and Fall.